hideonbase/cs326-01-dynamicprogram/docs for M2/Milestone2.md

 1. Add new css/html feature to the page.
 2. Follow Heng Huang's instructions to assist the project.
 3. The number of clicks liked/disliked by users for the four different apartments is calculated.
-4. Adding 4 different API on the like/dislike(In the code folder).
+4. Adding 4 different API on the like/dislike(In the code folder need to merge).

 # The URL of your Heroku Application
 ### Version one : https://amherst-bnb.herokuapp.com/